CARTAvis/carta-frontend/README.md

 ## Build process:
-There are three steps in the build process.
+There are four steps in the build process.
 Some are more automated than others.
 * **Building statically linked WebAssembly libraries of dependencies**, such as [AST](https://github.com/Starlink/ast), [ZFP](https://github.com/LLNL/zfp) and [SZ](https://github.com/disheng222/SZ).
 Each dependecy can be built using the individual build scripts in the `wasm_libs` subdirectory, or using the `build_libs.sh` script.
 There are no plans to further automate this process, as the libs are unlikely to require recompilation on a regular basis.
 * **Building WebAssembly wrapper modules**, which either correspond directly to a dependency mentioned above, or are based on custom code (such as converting floating point (FP32) values to RGBA values).
 These modules can be built using the individual build scripts in `wasm_src` subdirectory, or using the `build_wrappers.sh` script.
-Currently, each build script copies the JavaScript portion of the wrapper to `src/wrappers`, and the WebAssembly binary to `public`.
+Currently, each build script symlinks the JavaScript portion of the wrapper to a subdirectory of `node_modules`, and copies the WebAssembly binary to `public`.
-In future, this step will not be required, once the Webpack build process has been refined.
-In addition, this process should probably be automated in future, to build whenever changes to the source files occur.
+When running `npm start`, this step is performend whenever changes to `.c`, `.cc` or `post.js` files in the `wasm_src` folder are detected.
+* **Building static protocol buffer code** is done using the `build_proto.sh` script in the `protobuf` folder, which builds the static JavaScript code, as well as the TypeScript definitions, and symlinks to the `node_modules/carta-protobuf` directory.
+When running `npm start`, this step is performend whenever changes to `.proto` files in the `protobuf` folder are detected.
 * **Webpack** is used to build and bundle all the JavaScript, Sass and HTML code elegantly.
 You can run `npm start` to run a live dev server, while the build process watches for any changes to source files.
 Standalone versions can be built with `npm build`, which produces a distributable build in the `build` folder.